henriqwuchryn/chembl_miner/README.md

 ## Issues and Contact 📬

-Please report any issues or questions on the [GitHub issues page](https://github.com/henriqwuchryn/chembl_miner/issues).
+Please report any issues or questions on the [GitHub issues page](https://github.com/henriqwuchryn/chembl_miner/issues) or through e-mail: henrique.wuchryn@ufpr.br.

 ```
 ```